-The famous anime series, Naruto which has a ninja dog called Akamaru, is inspired by local Japanese words.
+The famous Japanese anime series, Naruto which has a ninja dog called Akamaru, is inspired by local Japanese words.
 Akamaru(赤マル) which means red perfection is opposite to the dog’s color, white.
 This is because his fur will become red when eating a Military Rations Pill.
 The ‘Aka’ means the color ‘red’, and ‘maru’ meaning ‘perfection’、’ full circle’ which is a suffix commonly used for Japanese male names.

-Top Female Japanese Dog Names
+Top Japanese Names for Female Dog

 - Momo (モモ、peach)